alexisannerossi/id-svgsinrfcs/svgsinrfcs.md

 This document sets policy for the inclusion of SVGs (Scalable Vector Graphics) in the definitive versions of RFCs and relevant publication formats.
 It contains policy requirements taken from {{RFC7996}} and removes all requirements related to using a specific SVG profile or specific implementation code.

-SVG has been developed by W3C, the World Wide Web Consortium {{ABOUT-SVG}}.
+SVG has been developed by W3C, the World Wide Web Consortium {{SVG}}.

 The RFC Publication Center (RPC) is responsible for making SVG tooling and implementation decisions.
 They may want to use the content of {{RFC7996}} as a starting point for those decisions, but they are not bound by {{RFC7996}} and they may change elements of the implementation as needed to support the RFC authoring community as long as those changes are aligned with the policy requirements in this document.